Github

 Resource Operation Description

-File Create a File Creates a new file in a specified GitHub repository.
+File Create a File Creates a new file in the specified GitHub repository.

-File Delete a File Deletes a committed file from a GitHub repository.
+File Delete a File Deletes a committed file in a GitHub repository.

 File Edit a File Updates the content of an existing file in a GitHub repository.